felipestanzani/next-intl-hlpr/README.md

 ## Known Limitations

 - Language codes (e.g., `en`, `de`) are not validated; any folder or file name is treated as a language.
-- JSONC (JSON with comments) is parsed correctly, but comments are ignored and do not affect translation key detection.
 - Multi-root workspaces use the first workspace folder containing the translations folder.

 ## Release Notes